QuantStack/quantstack.github.io/_posts/2017-05-29-polyglot-scientific-computing-with-xtensor.md

 Following the rules below will help you avoid code duplication and leverage on generic code:

-- separate the pure C++ implementation in a dedicated project, that does not depend on `xtensor-python` or `xtensor-julia`.
+- separate the pure C++ implementation in a dedicated project, that does not depend on `xtensor-python`, `xtensor-julia` or other language bindings.
 - operate on abstract `xexpression` rather than explicit types such as `xtensor` or `xarray`.
 - Python bindings and Julia bindings should be thin wrappers around the expression-based implementation.